 If the case is complicated by an accident, witnesses, or multiple offenses, sometimes things can get a little tricky.
 It’s a lot to figure out by yourself.

 We can evaluate your case right away, and help you decide immediately whether you should consider fighting the case.

 If you’ve already decided to plead guilty, and all you want to do is get your license back as quickly as possible, we can very often work out a plea deal for the minimum sentence allowed by law on the spot.

 This can save you a month or more in waiting for the court to do the same thing, so you can get back on the road, and get your life back.
 In 7-10 days, we’ll go with you to the Registry Hearing to help you get a Hardship License.

-And if you are going to hire an attorney anyway, it doesn’t cost any more to have your attorney there for to at the arraignment, to make sure everything goes smoothly.
+And if you are going to hire an attorney anyway, it doesn’t cost any more to have your attorney at the arraignment, to make sure everything goes smoothly.

-Either myself or my associate generally keep Monday mornings open for DUI arraignments. so if you have been arrested over the weekend and need to appear on Monday, please call me, and I’ll get back to you.
+Either I or my associates generally keep Monday mornings open for DUI arraignments. so if you have been arrested over the weekend and need to appear on Monday, please call me, and I’ll get back to you.
 If someone else hasn’t already hired us, we can be there.

 Or you can text me anytime and I will text you back ASAP or call my office at (781) 380-7730.

 That is ok, you can manage without one at the arraignment.
 Even though it can be a little frightening and intimidating, nothing bad is going to happen to you at a first offense OUI arraignment.